Bubble-Park/bubble-park/README.md

 -------

-You can launch wep app and desktop app fom the command line :
+You can launch wep app and desktop app from the command line :

 `./gradlew runReleaseDistributable`